What time is the royal wedding? Alexa, Google and Siri want to tell you

 This will be Alexa’s first royal wedding.
 Having only come into existence in 2014, the assistant missed the 2011 nuptials of Prince William and Kate Middleton.
 Siri launched six months after that wedding.
 Google Assistant didn't hit until 2016.

-Amazon leaned on expertise from its staff in the United Kingdom for some of the of the more nitty-gritty Anglophile and historical context.
-The team includes people from Seattle, Cambridge, Mass. and in the U.K.
+Amazon leaned on expertise from its staff in the United Kingdom for some of the more nitty-gritty Anglophile and historical context.
+The team includes people from Seattle, Cambridge, Mass., and in the U.K.

 People started asking Alexa questions about the wedding as soon as it was announced last November, said Bill Barton, vice president of Alexa Information at Amazon.

-To gauge what kinds of questions they were likely to get, they looked at the kinds of queries Alexa was already getting about the royals, and what they were asking about other celebrity’s weddings globally like Amal and George Clooney or Amy Schumer and Chris Fischer.
+To gauge what kinds of questions they were likely to get, they looked at the kinds of queries Alexa was already getting about the royals and what they were asking about other celebrity’s weddings globally, such as Amal and George Clooney or Amy Schumer and Chris Fischer.

 There were a flurry of questions right around the engagement announcement and then a lull, but as the wedding day approaches, the topic’s starting to ramp up.